 |Board in stowed position.|

-We love Big Windows, and we love OffCenterBoards (OCBs, in our case, are like leeboards prevented from winging out on the windward tack... this lets them stay down and effective on both, with no tending between tacks (the windward leeboard must be raised, lest it drag away from the hull, sailing 'broken winged').
+We love Big Windows, and we love OffCenterBoards (OCBs).
+In our case, they are like leeboards, but prevented from winging out on the windward side... this lets them stay down and effective on both sides, with no tending between tacks (the windward leeboard must be raised, lest it drag away from the hull, sailing 'broken winged').

 But this presents a problem.
 When stowed, OCBs go more or less horizontal, and pretty well eliminate our view.